 Rabbi Dr. David Moster

 I grew up in the suburbs of Philadelphia and now live in Yonkers, New York with my wife and two children.
-I received my PhD in Hebrew Bible from Bar-Ilan University in Israel.
+I received my PhD in Hebrew Bible (תנ״ך) from Bar-Ilan University in Israel.
 Before that, I spent two years in Israel and a decade in New York City, where I received a B.A., M.A., M.S. and Rabbinical Degree (סמיכה) from Yeshiva University, and an M.A. from New York University.
 In 2018, I authored Etrog: How a Chinese Fruit Became a Jewish Symbol (Palgrave Macmillan).
 In 2017, I turned down a university position because it would have meant uprooting myself from my family and friends.
 This led me to explore online and long-distance learning communities, which resulted in the creation of The Institute of Biblical Culture in 2018.
-In addition to my work at the IBC, I am also a Fellow at the Center of Israel Studies at Yeshiva University.
+In addition to my work at the IBC, I teach Biblical Hebrew at the Jewish Theological Seminary in New York City.

 Sung J. Cho, PhD